salrashid123/golang-jwt-tpm/README.md

 # golang-jwt for Trusted Platform Module (TPM)

-This is just an extension for [go-jwt](https://github.com/golang-jwt/jwt#extensions) i worte over thanksgiving that allows creating and verifying JWT tokens where the private key is embedded inside a [Trusted platform module](https://en.wikipedia.org/wiki/Trusted_Platform_Module).
+This is just an extension for [go-jwt](https://github.com/golang-jwt/jwt#extensions) i wrote over thanksgiving that allows creating and verifying JWT tokens where the private key is embedded inside a [Trusted platform module](https://en.wikipedia.org/wiki/Trusted_Platform_Module).

 You can use this library to sign and verify a JWT using the standard `go-jwt` library semantics.